open-wc/api-viewer-element/README.md

 ## Acknowledgements

-- Big thanks to [@runem](http://github.com/runem) for creating Web Component Analyzer.
+- Big thanks to [@runem](http://github.com/runem) for creating Web Component Analyzer, which previous versions of this package were based on.
 - Thanks to [@bahrus](https://github.com/bahrus) for [wc-info](https://github.com/bahrus/wc-info) component which inspired me.
 - The visual appearance is largely inspired by [Vuetify](https://vuetifyjs.com/en/getting-started/quick-start) API docs.
 - The tabs component is based on the [howto-tabs](https://developers.google.com/web/fundamentals/web-components/examples/howto-tabs) example.